 DOS (Denial of Service) and DDOS (Distributed Denial of Service) are 2 commonly used terms where the target server or application are made unresponsive.
-In both cases, the attacks deprive legitimate users (customer and employees) of the service or resource they require.
-In this article we will deliberate both the terms and understand their differences.
+In both cases, i.e. DOS and DDOS attack, the attacks deprive legitimate users (customer and employees) of the service or resource they require.
+In this article, we will deliberate both the terms and understand the differences between DOS and DDOS.

-The above discussed points of comparison between DOS and DDOS have been encapsulated into below given table in a structured format –
+The above-discussed points of comparison between DOS and DDOS have been encapsulated into a below given table in a structured format –

 ABOUT THE AUTHOR

 I am here to share my knowledge and experience in the field of networking with the goal being – “The more you share, the more you learn.”

 I am a biotechnologist by qualification and a Network Enthusiast by interest.
 I developed interest in networking being in the company of a passionate Network Professional, my husband.

 I am a strong believer of the fact that “learning is a constant process of discovering yourself.”